Helen M. Feeney: Career and service

-In 1986, John Francis Whealon appointed Feeney as the first woman Chancellor of the Archdiocese, the highest position in the Roman Catholic Church open to women.
+In 1986, Archbishop John Francis Whealon appointed Feeney as the first woman Chancellor of the Archdiocese, the highest position in the Roman Catholic Church open to women.
 As chancellor, Feeney was the archdiocese's chief administrator, responsible for contracts, salaries, personnel, buildings, and documents.
 She modernized the chancery building and offices, overseeing the introduction of computers and the construction of a new visitor entrance.
 She also instituted the archdiocese's first archives.
 Daniel Cronin appointed her as his "delegate for special needs" after she stepped down as chancellor.
 She was succeeded by Daniel J. Plocharczyk, a priest.

 Feeney served on the boards of various organizations, including St. Agnes Home for young women, Saint Francis Hospital, Catholic Charities, and Catholic Family Services.
 She held various offices, including director of the Archdiocesan Mission Co-op and director of the Archdiocesan Office for Religious.
 She was awarded the Pro Ecclesia et Pontifice by Pope John Paul II in 1993 and the Distinguished Catholic Women's Award in 1994.
 She was inducted into the Connecticut Women's Hall of Fame in 1995.